 Refugees who were forced out of Idomeni or left before the camp was cleared, are finding that conditions are barely better in other camps that have been set up, as Marianna Karakoulaki and Dimitris Tosidis discovered.

+When Idomeni was evacuated, many refugees in Greece saw their hopes and dreams shattered.
+Idomeni had been a symbol of hope for all those stuck in the country after the sudden closure of the Balkan route.
 At the same time Idomeni was not a safe place and the conditions at the former transit camp made thousands of people leave voluntarily and make their way to other official camps around Greece.
 The promise of better conditions and a relocation programme that would work fell short once they started arriving.

 One of those camps is Lagkadikia, a former military camp in a village of the same name in northern Greece, only a few kilometers from Thessaloniki, Greece's second-largest city.
 The refugee camp opened in April and is a relocation site where those who stay there will be able to apply for relocation in Europe or for asylum in Greece.